JoshThinh/JoshThinh2025/_posts/Foundation/sagai_homework/2025-02-28-review_reflection.md

 ### Future plans/goals
-- In the future I plan on pursuing a career in data science
+- In the future I plan on pursuing a career in architecture design building houses.
+- Currently have a internship with local company designing workspaces(ElEN Consulting,inc)
+- Learning how to communicate with colleagues and work as a team
+- planning and executing projects

+- Also working at a tea shop as a barista
+- this class helped me learn how to communicate with workers and customers better

 ### Self Assessment
-- 5/5 Included the 5 major things I did during the 12 week period
+- 4.5/5 Included the 5 major things I did during the 12 week period
-- 2/2 Have a demos page along with an issue with things to do in the future from N@TM feedback
+- 1.8/2 Have a demos page along with an issue with things to do in the future from N@TM feedback
-- 1/1 Demos page includes description of project along with a visual draw.io
+- 0.9/1 Demos page includes description of project along with a visual draw.io
-- 1/1 Included corrections for MC and FRQ and future plans to fix problems I didn't understand
+- 0.88/1 Included corrections for MC and FRQ and future plans to fix problems I didn't understand
-- 0.1/1 Practiced with Nitin, and Aiden to get feedback of things I can improve on and provided future goals.
+- 0.91/1 Submitted a summary 24 hrs before live review.
+Practiced with Nitin, and Aiden to get feedback of things I can improve on.
+Provided future goals and how I can incorperate lessons learned in this class in the real world.